 The idea is that frequent, consistent breaks help you keep your mind focused, improving overall concentration and, in turn, productivity.
 You can find more information about this great technique here.

 Don’t wait until you show up at the bus station in Santiago to decide whether you’re heading north to San Pedro de Atacama or south to Puerto Montt.

 Have a travel plan in advance, and try to stick to it.
 Just winging it on the road will cost you in terms of time, energy, and monetary resources.
 You will be much more productive if you have a plan with set working hours and deadlines.

+But wait, reading alone is not enough.
+Especially when you are on the road and having fun visiting places.
 In a few weeks, you might not remember the name of that great restaurant you ate at in Corfu while you were traveling through Greece.

 10. Keep a list of headline hacks.